 Classify various UX issues into low, medium, and high categories to mark their importance to the stakeholders.
 This way, one can identify areas of concern and deal with them efficiently.

-Auditing solves a majority of UX issues but not all of them.
+UX Audit solves a majority of UX issues but not all of them.
 To ensure that the products align with UX and business goals, it is crucial to conduct regular design audits from time to time.
 A clear UX strategy with pre-determined objectives, benchmarks & KPIs to measure against is a must if you’re auditing for the first time.